realmikkifriend/ist/.github/ISSUE_TEMPLATE/user-story.md

 ---
 name: User Story
-about: To add tasks to feature backlog
+about: To add tasks to product backlog
 title: ''
 labels: ''
 assignees: ''